hamsternipples/nosedocs/noseblog.md

 enjoy your nosebook world guys.
 I don't have any sympathy for you all.

 [1]: to the astute among you, you will notice that once again they're going to fight against something and make it bigger and bigger. their efforts will likely only exacerbate the problem. we'll see how that works out for them I guess. it's probably just going to make a bigger mess.

+[2]: besides my capacities threatening their whole superiority complex, I might also remind you that I'm fairly certain that more than half of the profits that amazon makes from this thing directly or indirectly involve my form of perception. likely their entire tech team relies on it and it's probably pretty important thing for them. if I go up a dimension, they lose that.

 ### consequences of more conductive air - 1915? - ww2?
 increases visual capability, that's why no one is allowed ho use the device around me